 The Club is committed to working in partnership with parents/carers whenever there are concerns about a child or young person.
 Parents/carers have the primary responsibility for the safety and wellbeing of their children.
 Where concerns are raised about a child or young person this will be considered in line with the wellbeing indicators and may be discussed with parents/carers.
 For example, if a child seems withdrawn, he/she may have experienced an upset in the family, such as a parental separation, divorce or bereavement.
 Common sense is advised in these situations and the best interests of the child will be considered as to what is the best support them.
-Children and young people will be asked who should be informed and, if appropriate, consent gained from the child or young person before their parents/carers are notified.
+Children and young people will be asked who they feel is suitable to be informed and when relevant, consent gained from the child or young person.